-Are you looking to get married in the Netherlands or outside of the Netherlands, but with an official Dutch wedding officiant?
-Do you need a wedding officiant from the Netherlands that is able to conduct the whole wedding ceremony in English (or perhaps a different language, like German, Spanish, French or Italian)?
+Are you looking to get married in the Netherlands or outside of the Netherlands, but with an official Dutch wedding officiant (Ambtenaar van de Burgerlijke Stand)?
+Do you need a registrar from the Netherlands that is able to conduct the whole wedding ceremony in English (or perhaps a different language, like German, Spanish, French or Italian)?
 Fret not!
 We have got you covered if you are planning on tying the know in the Netherlands!

-How to use our site to find the perfect wedding officiant!
+How to use our site to find the perfect wedding registrar

-We have collected many official wedding officiants that are able to conduct wedding ceremonies in many languages.
-You can use the filters to sort and filter the wedding officiants in many different ways.
-Most useful will be filter which shows you which wedding officiant speak which language:
+We have collected 70+ official wedding officiants that are able to conduct wedding ceremonies in many languages.
+You can use the filters to sort and filter the marriage officiants in many different ways.
+Most useful will be our search filters which shows you which registrar speaks which language:

 Things to know about Dutch weddings

 - Since 2001, same-sex marriages have been legalised in the Netherlands.
 Both heterosexual and same-sex couples can get married (huwen) in the Netherlands, or enter into a registered partnership (geregistreerd partnerschap).

 - Registered partnerships and marriage are nearly identical in terms of fiscal and judicial consequences, but two main differences stand out:

 - Registered partnerships can be dissolved without going to court, as long as there are no minor children involved.

 - Registered partnerships might not be as easily recognised or understood in your home country / abroad.